lsst-dm/dmtn-001/index.rst

    Feel free to delete this instructional comment.

-The Summer 2015 version of the LSST software stack does not work with OS X El Capitan due to the new `System Integrity Protection
+OS X 10.11 (El Capitan) is not compatible with any version of the LSST software stack, including Summer 2015.
+This is due to the new `System Integrity Protection
 <https://developer.apple.com/library/prerelease/ios/documentation/Security/Conceptual/System_Integrity_Protection_Guide/System_Integrity_Protection_Guide.pdf>`_ (SIP)
 feature.
 As well as preventing anyone from modifying system files, protected binaries no longer inherit linker environment variables.
 In